April, 2026

 Why starting early improves outcomes

 Early exercises reduce the risk of secondary issues such as plagiocephaly, where uneven pressure creates a flat spot.
+If you're wondering whether torticollis resolves on its own, read our guide on will babies grow out of torticollis.

 What this does not automatically mean